 Regardless of how you settle your claim, it is important to know that once you agree to a settlement you are extremely unlikely to ever recover additional money for your accident injuries.
 The terms of the settlement will preclude your future recovery.
 Thus, how quickly you can get your settlement is not the only factor that you should consider when agreeing to a recovery.
 Instead, you also need to make sure that the settlement to which you are agreeing compensates you for all of your past, current, and future damages.

-Before you agree to any settlement, please be confident that you are being fairly compensated for your accident injuries.
-Start a live chat with our experienced car accident lawyers today to schedule a free meeting to discuss your case.
+Before you agree to any settlement, please be confident that you are being fairly compensated for your accident injuries by speaking with an experienced car accident attorney as soon as possible.
+Contact us online or call us directly at 888.795.6261 to schedule a free consultation.